The Deligne-Riemann-Roch isomorphism: Deligne--Riemann--Roch isomorphisms

 For the last assertion, the functoriality and base-change property are clear from the construction, and the fact that $f_{!}$ and $f^{\ast}$ commute with any base change $S^{\prime}\to S$.
 For the compatibility with the composition of morphisms in \eqref{item:proj-for-RR-dist-1}, this follows from the analogous property for the pseudofunctors $f\mapsto f_{!}$ and $f\mapsto f^{\ast}$.
 In the case \eqref{item:proj-for-RR-dist-2}, this follows from the projection formula for intersection distributions \eqref{eq:proj-for-int-dist} and \cite[Lemma 9.2]{DRR1}, which is a Whitney-type isomorphism of the form $[\tdfrak(T_{gf})]\simeq [\tdfrak(T_{f})\cdot f^{\ast}\tdfrak(T_{g})]$.

-\end{proof} We note that, in the statement above, the restriction that $F$ be a virtual vector bundle on $Y$, rather than a virtual perfect complex, is purely cosmetic.
+\end{proof} We note that, in the statement above, the restriction that $F$ be a virtual vector bundle on $Y$, rather than a virtual perfect complex, is purely a matter of notation.
 Indeed, the Chern power series $\chfrak(F)$ is only defined for an object $F$ of $V(Y)$, hence the notation $\chfrak(F)\cdot[\chfrak(f_{!}E)]_{Y/S}$ makes sense only in this case.
 However, the line distribution $[\chfrak(F)\cdot\chfrak(f_{!}E)]_{Y/S}$ is defined for any object $F$ of $V(\Pcal_{Y})$.
 A similar observation is valid for the right-hand side Riemann--Roch distribution.

 The Riemann--Roch distributions also depend on the morphism $f$ in a functorial manner.
 Concretely, we consider an isomorphism $f^{\prime}\simeq f$ between morphisms, meaning a diagram of the form

 where the vertical arrows are isomorphisms of $S$-schemes.
 Then, the Riemann--Roch distributions for $f$ and $f^{\prime}$ compare according to the following rules. \begin{proposition} Let the setting be as in \eqref{eq:isomor-of-mor}.
 Then: \begin{enumerate} \item There are natural isomorphisms